Gym Waste Collection

 Hazardous

 Hazardous waste includes chemicals and materials from cleaning shower rooms, toilets, and other areas within the gym.
-These industrial products pose potential risks to health or the environment and require special disposal methods to ensure safety and compliance with regulations.
+These industrial products pose potential risks to health or the environment and require special disposal methods to ensure safety and compliance with commercial waste regulations.

 <h3>Electronic</h3>